gilligan-ees-3310-2020/lab-04-assignment/lab-04-instructions.md

 T_surface_default = default$T_surface
 ```

-1. Change the surface albedo from “Earth’s average” to “Asphalt”.
+1. Change the surface albedo from “Earth’s average” to “Asphalt”. the
+    changes in the local climate:

     -   What is the albedo?
     -   Report the changes in shortwave and longwave light absorbed by